 Durack is served by 1 school, including 1 primary.
 The average ICSEA score is 1017, which is around the national average of 1,000.
 Public transport access includes 15 bus stops.

-From an investment perspective, Durack offers a gross rental yield of 4.7%, rated as moderate yield.
+From an investment perspective, The gross rental yield works out to roughly 4.7%, which reads as moderate yield.
 Property prices are near the state median ($553K/$711K).
 The price-to-income ratio of 4.3x is considered affordable.
 House prices have moved -2.2% year-on-year.
+Population growth of +1.4% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.